AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2022/2022-03-24-aws-security-hub-work-in-python-3-and-boto3.md

 Just testing some commands with python3 and boto3...

+## List of AWS Services from Boto3 clients

 The below error message, shows very usefull information.
 I can see all the boto3.client's name that I can use.